 The University of Pretoria’s Human Economy Research Programme undertakes interdisciplinary academic research intended to contribute to the worldwide movement for greater economic democracy.
 This movement gained traction among academics in the wake of the first World Social Forum meeting in 2001, but for much of the period since then its main networks have been located in the Americas and Europe.
 With its base in southern Africa, the Human Economy Research Programme aims to add the voices of African scholars (and scholars from the Global South in general) to the discussion.

-Through a number of case studies, the Human Economy Programme has examined how people insert themselves into economic life.
-What people practically do has often been obscured, marginalised or repressed by dominant economic ideologies that privilege the market.
-The department is interested in the many ways in which people engage with the economy and respond to institutional forms that perpetuate structures of inequality - creating, challenging, or even trying to ignore them.
-The human economy is conceived of as being made and remade by people themselves, being based on a holistic conception of human needs and with the interests of humanity as a whole in mind.
+The programme’s research examines how people insert themselves into a highly unequal global economy.
+What people do in practice has often been obscured, marginalised or repressed by dominant economic ideologies that privilege the market.
+Our researchers are interested in the many ways in which people on the ground respond to institutional forms that perpetuate structures of inequality.
+The ‘human economy’ is seen as being made and remade by people themselves.
+The concept is based on a holistic conception of human needs and on taking the interests of humanity as a whole into account.

 The aims of the programme are both academic and practical.
-We are building a body of research that pertains to the issue of nurturing and expanding economic democracy, particularly in Africa and the global South, and wish to communicate these findings to a wider public in order to support popular movements that are aimed at achieving economic democracy.
+We are engaged in building a body of research pertaining to the nurturing and expansion of economic democracy, particularly in Africa and the global South.
+We are also engaged in communicating our findings to a wider public in order to support popular movements working to achieve economic democracy.

 Director: Professor John Sharp